Florida’s Burrowing Owl

 Burrowing owls live as single pairs or in colonies of several pairs and use their burrows year-round.
 Burrowing owls will dig their owl burrows or use abandoned gopher tortoise burrows.
 Burrows are typically 4-8 feet in length.

 Range and Habitat

-Burrowing owls are found year-round in Florida.
+Burrowing owls live in Florida year-round.
 They are also found year round in parts of the American Southwest, Mexico, Central America, the Caribbean, South America and can be found in the American Mid-West during the summer breeding season.

-Burrowing owls are found in most of peninsular Florida and rely on open habitat like prairies.
+Burrowing owls rely on open habitat, like prairies, found across peninsular Florida.
 While the species’ local populations are considered to be spotty and uncommon, some areas are seeing an increase in populations due to human-created habitats like pastures, golf courses, sporting fields, and airports.

 How can YOU help?

 Burrowing owls are a Florida Threatened Species.
 That means that they, their nests, and their burrows cannot be taken, held, or sold without a permit.
-Additionally, the owls themselves, their young, and their eggs are protected by the Migratory Bird Treaty Act.
+Additionally, the Migratory Bird Treaty Act protects the owls themselves, their young, and their eggs.

 If you have burrowing owls in your area, consider taking one of the following conservation actions recommended by Florida Fish and Wildlife Conservation Commission: